Accessing SQL Server from Oracle with Database Gateway for ODBC (DG4ODBC)

 After creating the database link, try passing in an SQL statement:

-where "dual" is a table in your "hslink" linked database.
+where mytable is a table in your hslink linked database.

 When passing in SQL to the newly created instance, the syntax is always: